 There are a few clauses that should be included in every EULA.

 These clauses address license granting, restrictions on use, infringement information, termination of licensing, and disclaimers and limitations of warranties and liability.

 As mentioned, the primary purpose of an EULA is to grant a license of use for an app to an end user.
 Because of this, every end-user license agreements should have a section that explicitly states that a license is being granted.

 Below is an example of a clause in an EULA that covers license granting.
 Note how it makes it clear that the license is "revocable, non-exclusive, non-transferable, limited..."
-These limitations let a user know that while they are able to use the software or app, she cannot necessarily use it in whatever way she wants.
+These limitations let a user know that while they are able to use the software or app, they cannot necessarily use it in whatever ways they want.

 Restrictions on Use